Anna Jabłonowska: Life

-Princess Anna Jabłonowska was the daughter of Prince Kazimierz Leon Sapieha and Princess Karolina Teresa Radziwill.
-In 1750, she married Prince Jan Kajetan Jabłonowski (1699-1764), governor of Bracławski.
+Princess Anna Jabłonowska was the daughter of Prince Kazimierz Leon Sapieha (1697–1738) and his wife, Princess Karolina Teresa Radziwill (1707-1765).
+In 1750, she married Prince Jan Kajetan Jabłonowski (1699-1764), governor of Bracław.

 Political activity

 After having been widowed in 1764, Anna Jabłonowska actively engaged in Polish politics.
 She belonged to the opposition of king Stanisław August Poniatowski and supported the Bar Confederation (1768-1772) at the courts of Vienna and Paris, where she travelled in 1769 to act as an informal diplomat, returning to Poland in 1771.
 After the failure of the Bar Confederation, however, she acknowledged its defeat, reconciled with the king and retired from political life to concentrate on her domains.

 Social action and entrepreneurship

 Anna Jabłonowska devoted herself to managing her domains as a magnate.
 She followed a policy of social action to improve the life of the population in the cities and villages on her estates.
 She abolished Socage in favour of Quit-rent for the peasants and other tenants, built hospitals and founded textile and other factories.
 Because of her concern for efficient management in her vast domains, she developed a system of procedures to clarify the duties of officials employed in Siemiatycze, Kock and Wysocko.